cloudmix-dev/workertown/www/docs/src/pages/docs/packages/feature-flags/storage.md

 ---
 title: "Storage"
-description: How to customise how persistant data is stored in @workertown/search.
+description: How to customise how persistant data is stored in @workertown/feature-flags.
 ---

-In `@workertown/search`, the storage is used to persist data about your documents.
+In `@workertown/feature-flags`, the storage is used to persist data about your feature flags.

 For more information on how storage works in Workertown services more generally, see [storage](/docs/core-concepts/storage)